Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Quad_Relay.rst

 Typical applications are the interfacing of industrial control, such as PLC's or frequency converters, or the usage in environments were electrical ground levels can not be connected.

+If you need more then four relays, you can add another Industrial Quad Relay Bricklet and group these together.
+If you do this, you have eight relays which can set simultaneously in contrast to set both bricklets successively.
+Grouping is only possible for Bricklets connected to one Brick.
+Thus you can group up to four Industrial Bricklets on a Master Brick or two on other Bricks.

 Technical Specifications
 ------------------------